zksync-association/zkminters/README.md

 2. **Rate Limiter** sits above the capped minter to throttle daily mint volumes.
 3. **Eligibility Check** (ERC-1155 or custom) wraps the rate‐limited minter to gate minting based on external balance.

 Under the hood each mod implements `IMintable` and points its `mintable` address at the next layer down (or the core token).
-This lets you mix-and-match minter mods.

 ```mermaid
 flowchart TD